Robbby-00/twitch-drop-ui/README.md

 This bot can watch streams **simultaneously** (_but only one at a time due to Twitch's drop restrictions_).
 The bot requests only stream metadata, making it **lightweight and efficient**.
 This is sufficient to earn channel points or claim drops.

-For **Twitch Drop Campaigns**, you can manually add the campaigns you want rewards from, or you can set a tracked game.
-When a tracked game is configured, the bot will automatically watch all campaigns related to that game.
+For **Twitch Drop Campaigns**, you can choose to manually add specific campaigns you want to claim rewards from.
+Alternatively, you can set a tracked game, or enable automatic claiming for all campaigns linked to your account.
+When a tracked game is configured, the bot will automatically watch and claim rewards from all campaigns associated with that game.

 As for **channel points**, the bot acts as a simple AFK farmer, watching a specific stream to accumulate points.